 For the year ended Dec.
-31, 2023, the portfolio delivered a 5.03% time-weighted return net of fees.
-For the trailing five-year period, the net return was 5.63%.
+31, 2024, the real assets composite portfolio delivered a 6.25% return (net of fees).
+For the trailing five-year period, the net return was 5.72% per year.

 The real assets portfolio is designed to deliver a return that exceeds a custom benchmark, which is constructed by blending a private-market timberland index, a private-market farmland index, and a public market infrastructure index.
 The program does not yet have a sufficient history to measure a full market cycle.
-Based on the trailing five-year return, the real assets portfolio is outperforming the benchmark by 63 bps per year.
+Based on the trailing five-year return, the real assets portfolio is underperforming the benchmark by 108 bps per year.

 The real assets program, while still in development, is beginning to mature.
-At the end of the year, the program represented 6.0% of OP&F's total portfolio relative to a long-term target of 8.0%.
-Unfunded commitments represented another 1.5% of OP&F's total portfolio.
+At the end of the year, the program represented 6.28% of OP&F's total portfolio relative to a long-term target of 8.0%.
+Unfunded commitments represented another 2.1% of OP&F's total portfolio.
 The portfolio is tilted toward lower risk (and lower expected return) strategic investments, and away from higher risk (and higher expected return) tactical investments.

-Ongoing portfolio construction objectives include building total exposure gradually; calibrating the appropriate balance between lower risk strategic and higher-risk tactical investments; maintaining a focus on developed markets; and building long-term returns while controlling risk.
+Ongoing portfolio construction objectives include building

+the total exposure gradually; calibrating the appropriate balance between lower-risk strategic and higher-risk tactical investments; maintaining a focus on developed markets; and building long-term returns while controlling risk.